João Pedro (footballer, born 1992): Cagliari

 João Pedro returned to Serie A on 30 August 2014, signing for Cagliari for around €1 million and exchange with Matías Cabrera.
 The team suffered relegation in his first season, but he scored 13 times in 38 games as they won the 2015–16 Serie B, including a hat-trick in a 6–0 home win over Brescia on 16 April.

 In August 2017, João Pedro signed a new contract to last until 2021.
 The following 16 May, he was given a six-month ban after testing positive for banned diuretic hydrochlorothiazide following a match against Sassuolo in February.

 João Pedro signed a new contract in November 2018, to last until 2022; a year later, this was extended until 2023.
 On 21 December 2019 he scored in a 2–1 loss at Udinese to reach 50 for the Sardinians, seventh in their all-time scorers.
 He finished joint-fifth in the league's top scorers with 18, his best campaign.

 As Radja Nainggolan returned to Inter, João Pedro became the club captain for 2020–21.
 In November, he reached 200 appearances for the club.
 His 16 goals helped the team avoid relegation, and put him 10th in the season's scorers.

 In 2021–22, João Pedro was the league's joint seventh top scorer with 13 goals, while Cagliari were relegated.
 This included both goals of a 2–2 comeback draw at home to Spezia in the opening game on 23 August, and a further brace on 17 October to defeat Sampdoria 3–1 at the Unipol Domus.

 Fenerbahçe

 On 21 July 2022, João Pedro joined Turkish Süper Lig club Fenerbahçe on a three-year deal.
 The fee was reported by Italy's Sky Sport to be €6.5 million.

+Loan to Grêmio

+On 1 August 2023, Grêmio announced an agreement for the signing of João Pedro, pending on medical examinations.

+Hull City

+On 26 September 2024, João Pedro joined EFL Championship club Hull City on an initial one-year contract with the option for a further twelve months.
+He made his debut on 5 October 2024 when he came off the bench as a 72nd-minute substitute for Chris Bedia in the 0–4 loss away to Norwich City.
+On 19 June 2025 Pedro left Hull City by mutual consent.